druckgott/FPV_drone_gate/README.md

 ![config screenshot](ledgate/img/Config.png)

-# LED-Anschluss:
+# LED Connection:
-* Am FPV Drone Gate können über den D4 Pin (GPIO2) LEDs angeschlossen werden.
+* LEDs can be connected to the FPV Drone Gate via the D4 pin (GPIO2).

-# Hotspot-Scan:
+# Hotspot Scan:
-* Das Gate scannt nach anderen Hotspots mit den Namen Drone_XX, bis maximal 10 Drones gefunden werden.
+* The gate scans for other hotspots with names like Drone_XX, up to a maximum of 10 drones.

 # ESP8266 in Gate:
-* Der ESP ist über die IP 192.168.4.1 erreichbar nachdem sich mit dem AP verbunden wurde.
-AP: DRONE_GATE_01, PW: 12345678 --> hier muss gebenfalls bei mehreren Gates der Zähler der SSID angepasst werden, dieser befindet sich im oberen Bereich des Codes.
+* The ESP can be accessed at IP 192.168.4.1 after connecting to the AP.
+AP: DRONE_GATE_01, PW: 12345678 --> if there are multiple gates, the SSID counter must be adjusted, which can be found at the top of the code.

 # ESP8266 in Drones:
-* Auf jeder Drone kann ein ESP8266 verbaut sein.
-Dieser wird gescannt, ohne eine Verbindung aufzubauen, um den Ablauf zu beschleunigen.
-Es ist nur eine Stromverbindung für den ESP in der Drohne notwendig, nachdem die Software geflashed wurde.
+* Each drone can be equipped with an ESP8266.
+This will be scanned without establishing a connection to speed up the process.
+Only a power connection for the ESP in the drone is required after flashing the software.
-* Der ESP ist über die IP 192.168.4.1 erreichbar nachdem sich mit dem AP verbunden wurde.
+* The ESP can be accessed at IP 192.168.4.1 after connecting to the AP.
 AP: DRONE_XX, PW: 12345678

-# LED-Farbauswahl:
+# LED Color Selection:
-* Für jede Drone kann eine individuelle LED-Farbe ausgewählt werden.
-Basierend auf dem RSSI-Signal wird die LED-Farbe des Gates auf die Farbe der Drone eingestellt, die den niedrigsten RSSI-Wert hat.
+* An individual LED color can be selected for each drone.
+Based on the RSSI signal, the LED color of the gate is set to the color of the drone with the lowest RSSI value.

-# Zusätzliche Konfigurationen:
+# Additional Configurations:
-* Es sind einige weitere grundlegende Konfigurationen möglich, um die Benutzererfahrung zu optimieren.
+* Some additional basic configurations are possible to optimize the user experience.

-# Aufbau des Gates:
+# Gate Setup:
-* Fußbodenheitungsrohr mit LED Streifen breite 5 mm WS2812B LED´s, 60Leds pro Meter
+* Underfloor heating pipe with LED strip width 5 mm WS2812B LEDs, 60 LEDs per meter
-* 3D Druck Aufnahme
+* 3D printed holder
-* ESP-Wroom-02 mit 18650 Zelle
+* ESP-Wroom-02 with 18650 cell

 # Idea for Improving Positioning Accuracy with Bluetooth:
 * Currently, the issue is the transmission speed between the three ESP32-C3 devices and the main Esp8266, if there is more then one esp32 c3 connected to the Server.
 If only one seatellit is connected the speed is very well.